You might also be interested in:

 Defining your Service Policies

 Below the list of duties, you will see the TypeWell Transcriber's Code of Ethics.
-It lists professional behaviors that must be followed rigorously by every transcriber, and must be supported and required by every service coordinator, service agency and independent contractor.
+It lists professional behaviors that must be followed rigorously by every transcriber, and must be supported and required by every service coordinator, service agency, and independent contractor.

 A Transcriber's Duties

-Arrange ahead of time with the instructor:
+Arrange ahead of time with the instructor or facilitator:

 where you will sit so you can hear and see well